smturner/readme_generator/Develop/README.md

 - [License](#license)

 ## Installation
-d
+s

 ## Usage
-d
+s

 ## Contributing
-f
+s

 ## Tests
-f
+s

 ## Questions
-If you have any questions about this project, please contact me directly at f.
-You can view more of my projects at https://github.com/d.
+If you have any questions about this project, please contact me directly at s.
+You can view more of my projects at https://github.com/s.

 ## License
 Copyright (c) 2022 Sarah Turner

-MIT for more information, visit (https://opensource.org/licenses/MIT)
+This application is licensed by GNU-3.
+For more information, visit (https://www.gnu.org/licenses/gpl-3.0).